|

 were extremely dependent on this money.

-lights turned back on or make a much-needed
+lights turned back on or take a much-needed

-November 1967, for the first time in eight
+November 1967, for the first time since the

 This was serious.
 Without my father's

-child support, my mother could not afford to
+child support check, my mother would not be

 my father had not sent a November check